benwrth/revise/_posts/2020-01-02-Physics.md

 ## Required Practicals

-The following are all practicals that you **must** learn as a random selection of them will be bought up in the GCSE, and knowledge of the principals is needed for other questions.
+The following are all practicals that you **must** learn as a random selection of them will be bought up in the GCSE, and knowledge of the principles is needed for other questions.

 ### Practical Name